What To Know About DUI Charges In The Fort Myers Area

-Have you been arrested on suspicion of DUI in southwest Florida?
-For more than 10 years, our team at Brown, Suarez, Rios & Weinberg, P.A., has been handling DUI-related cases.
+Have you been arrested on suspicion of DUI in southwest Florida, including Fort Myers?
+For more than 15 years, our team at Suarez, Rios & Weinberg, P.A., has been handling DUI-related cases.
 If you find yourself in this position, you likely have many questions.

 Below, we have gathered some of the most common questions people have about DUIs and the circumstances surrounding them.
-Every DUI case is unique, so if you have any questions about your own case, reach out to one of our experienced lawyers.
+Every DUI case is unique, so if you have any questions about your case, reach out to one of our experienced Fort Myers-based criminal defense lawyers.

 How can a police officer identify an intoxicated driver?

 Several cues can give away a drunk driver, most of them involving erratic driving.
 They include:

 - Nearly hitting other vehicles or objects near the roadside